johnmanko/java-agent-print-openai-test/README.md

-This is a sample project that utilizes a Java Agent to intercept `System.out` to inspect for Personally Identifiable Information (PII) (ppi).
+This is a sample project that utilizes a Java Agent to intercept `System.out` to inspect for Personally Identifiable Information (PII).
 It makes use of OpenAI for inspection.

 The instructions given to the model are: